Receptionist - Calworks

 Valley Oasis is a community based organization dedicated to eliminating social and domestic violence and homelessness through community awareness, intervention, prevention, safe shelter and supportive services.

 CalWORKs Outreach is a domestic violence intervention program funded though the Los Angeles County Department of Public Health.
 Our program is part of the County’s Welfare to Work program, and we seek to help people that have suffered from domestic violence to regain their autonomy and self-esteem so they can re-enter the world as a productive and healthy member of society.
 Due to the nature of our funding, we serve participants that are receiving cash aid and food stamps, and these participants are referred to us, for the most part, directly from the County.
-The average caseload per case manager is approximately 44 participants.

 Essential Job Functions: